 The Colombian Coffee Co.

 We love coffee.
 But more than coffee, we love passion.
 And The Colombian Coffee Co. has it by the shipload.
-Beyond serving some of the best coffee on the Sunshine Coast, they’ve also branched out with open-to-the-public in store cupping evenings, and more recently created a handcrafted, bottled Brew Espresso Extract, perfect for those espresso martinis.
+Beyond serving some of the best coffee on the Sunshine Coast, they’ve also branched out with open-to-the-public in-store cupping evenings and more recently, created a handcrafted, bottled Brew Espresso Extract, perfect for those espresso martinis.
 If you need two pick me ups, consecutively, ‘cause sometimes you just do, then sip a piccolo here before ducking across the road for an Espresso Martini at Taps, made with the Colombian Coffee Co’s specialty cocktail mixer.

 You can’t really miss The Pocket.
 It’s not because it’s a big space, because it isn’t, but no doubt, when you’re dallying along Seaview Terrace, it’ll be overflowing with coffee freaks who know they pour a cup of the best coffee on the Sunshine Coast.
 Adored by just about everybody, this espresso bar is super close to the beach and gives you the perfect reason to explore one of the best little beachside towns on the Coast.
-Oh yeah, we just went there.

 Taking over the old Maroochydore courthouse, Urban Garden is doing something right.
 And we’re guessing it’s got to do with the coffee.
 Smooth, robust and served in small cups (or shall we say “proper” cups), you’ll be sharing tables or benches with creative folk (they actually have wifi—whoop!).
 If you swing by on a weekend, you’ll be treated to a food truck display which offers some delish noms and handmade treats.

 Hand Of Fatima